RoyceWhitaker/NeuralArt/README.md

 ![Wreck](https://github.com/PABCSoft/NeuralArt/blob/master/Results/wreck.png)

-# Развитие приложения:
+# The development of the application:

-* Использование L-BFGS-B вместо Adam
+* The use of L-BFGS-B instead of Adam
-* Оптимизация кода с использованием указателей
+* Code optimization using pointers
-* Реализация версии приложения на языке PascalABC.NET
+* Implementation of the language version of the application PascalABC.NET

-# Ресурсы & Благодарности
+# Resources & Credits
-При разработке приложения использовалась библиотека ConvNetCS от Mashmawy: https://github.com/mashmawy/ConvNetCS и реализация алгоритма на Torch от Justin Johnson: https://github.com/jcjohnson/neural-style.
+When developing the application, the library ConvNetCS from Mashmawy was used: https://github.com/mashmawy/ConvNetCS and implementation of the Torch algorithm by Justin Johnson: https://github.com/jcjohnson/neural-style.